quicwg/base-drafts/draft-ietf-quic-transport.md

 Stream 0 is critical to the functioning of the entire connection.
-If stream 0 is closed with either a RST_STREAM or STREAM frame bearing the FIN flag, an endpoint MUST generate a connection error of type QUIC_CLOSED_CRITICAL_STREAM.
+If stream 0 is closed with either a RST_STREAM or STREAM frame bearing the FIN flag, an endpoint MUST generate a connection error of type PROTOCOL_VIOLATION.

 Some application protocols make other streams critical to that protocol.
 An application protocol does not need to inform the transport that a stream is